Step 1: Get started now

 A little bit of motivation can go a long way for someone recovering from an injury.
 Stay in touch with the employee and check in with them.
 This can help them avoid feelings of isolation and the disability mindset.
 If the employee is back on the job with modified duties, see how they are adjusting to the new role.

-The return-to-work process defines how injured workers, employers and health care providers will work together to get injured workers back on the job.
+The return-to-work process defines how injured employees, employers and health care providers will work together to get injured employees back on the job.
 Download a kit to get started with creating your program.